joannakl/cs102/labs/lab11.markdown

   Show the content of the array after each iteration of the for loop in the  `heapify()`  method.
   Assume that the elements are of type `Integer` and therefore implement `Comparable<Integer>` interface which is used to determine the relationship between elements (this means you can assume that `comparator == null` is always true.

+#### Problem 9

+Hackerearth is one of the websites on which you can test your skills of solving problems.
+For this problem, go to [https://www.hackerearth.com/practice/data-structures/trees/binary-search-tree/practice-problems/algorithm/monk-and-his-friends/](https://www.hackerearth.com/practice/data-structures/trees/binary-search-tree/practice-problems/algorithm/monk-and-his-friends/)  and try to solve the _Monk and His Friends_ problem.
+Make sure to read the instructions carefully and understand the sample input and output for the problem before you start coding.

+Write your code on your computer or in an Ed workspace shared by your group members, so that you do not lose it in case the website reloads.

+HINT: you should use [`TreeSet<E>`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/TreeSet.html) class in this problem.
+It implements a balanced binary search tree that does not allow duplicates.

+Once you finish your code, submit it on the website to be tested.
+Take a screenshot of the test results and submit it for this problem on Gradescope.
+It will be challenging to pass all the tests, but you should be able to pass at least the first few.
+You should submit a screenshot with the results even if you pass only small portion of the tests.

+If you pass all the tests, try to work on other binary search tree related problems on Hackerearth.